 Rathpeacon Water Mains Replacement

-Irish Water, in partnership with Cork City Council, is replacing problematic water mains in Rathpeacon, Cork to improve security of supply, reduce high levels of leakage and improve water quality.
+Irish Water, in partnership with Cork City Council, has replaced problematic water mains in Rathpeacon, Cork to improve security of supply, reduce high levels of leakage and improve water quality.

 Irish Water is investing over €500 million between 2017-2021 to reduce leakage and replace old pipes on the public water network.

 - A Reliable Water Supply – Replacement of water mains and service connections will reduce the instances of bursts and water outages and will ensure a reliable supply of water to customers and local businesses in the area.

 - Reduced Leaks – Replacement of water mains and service connections will eliminate existing leaks and reduce the amount of clean drinking water lost into the ground.

 - Improved Operation and Maintenance – These works will deliver cost savings by providing improved water network operation that will require less maintenance in the future.

 - These works will commence on Monday, 14 September 2020 and are part of Irish Water’s national Leakage Reduction Programme.
 The works will be carried out by Coffey Northumbrian Ltd. in partnership with Cork City Council on behalf of Irish Water.